isabella-helliwell/Stock-Analysis/README.md

 ##### Sheets("All_Stocks_Analysis" & yearvalue).Cells(2, 3).Value = "Return"
       -Predefining some hearders in the appropiate sheet we have chosen to do our analysis in

+This is the main part of the code where we do our loops:
 ##### tickers(0) = "AY"
 ##### tickers(1) = "CSIQ"
 ##### tickers(2) = "DQ"